hexian000/neosocksd/API.md

 **Description**

-Pause an asynchronous routine for at least specified time in seconds.
+Pause an asynchronous routine for at least specified interval in seconds.

+The valid interval range is `[1e-3, 1e+9]`.

 ### await.idle